cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    AES-encrypted.
    This encryption tool can be called both as a Windows application and as a command line tool (e.g. called from within a batch file).
-   At the installation the file extension "AES" is associated with this program.
+   At the installation the file extension, "AES" is associated with this program.

 b) The educational game "Number Shark" (by the CrypTool project):